 Months 4 to 6 and beyond: The new pattern starts to feel like the default rather than an effort.
 Healthy sexuality after quitting porn includes experiencing attraction without automatically reducing someone to a body.
 You can find someone attractive and still see them as a complete person at the same time.

 Setbacks are normal.
 A stressful week, poor sleep, or exposure to objectifying media can temporarily reactivate old patterns.
-This does not erase your progress.
-The escalation patterns you learned from porn took years to develop.
-Reversing them takes patience, but the brain is built to change.
+A setback is a signal to return to the practices, not evidence that the work failed.
+The escalation patterns you learned from porn took time to develop, and reversing them usually takes repeated practice.